-Log in to Oracle Enterprise Manager Database Control using a Web browser.
+Log in to Oracle Enterprise Manager Database Control using a web browser.

-Oracle Enterprise Manager Database Control is a Web-based application that you can use to manage a single Oracle Database installation.
+Oracle Enterprise Manager Database Control is a web-based application that you can use to manage a single Oracle Database installation.
 The default URL for Database Control is similar to the following:

-'''

 http://host.domain:1158/em/

-'''

 To log in, use the user name SYS and connect as SYSDBA.
-Use the password that you specified for this user during the Oracle Database 11g installation.
+Use the password that you specified for this user during the Oracle Database 10g installation.

-- Refer to Oracle Database Installation Guide and Oracle Database Client Installation Guide for Oracle Solaris for information about required and optional postinstallation tasks, depending on the products to use. - Refer to Oracle Database Installation Guide for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, refer to Oracle Database 2 Day DBA.
+- Refer to Oracle Database Installation Guide for information about required and optional postinstallation tasks, depending on the products to use. - Refer to Oracle Database Installation Guide for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, refer to Oracle Database 2 Day DBA.